Parliament of the World's Religions: Participants

+Legacy

+The 1893 Parliament had a lasting ripple effect.
+One striking example is its influence on Sarah Farmer, who established Greenacre in Eliot, Maine.
+After meeting with participants in the World Parliament of religions, she was inspired to dedicate the camp to the message of peace which is a principle she saw reflected in all the great religions.
+In 1894, representatives from at least seventeen faiths fathered at Greenacre and raised what is believed to be the world's first peace flag, symbolizing the ideal of harmonious living.
+Greenacre soon became a center for inter-religious learning, with figures like Swami Vivekananda and Anagarika Dharmapala visiting to teach and continue the Parliament's vision of spiritual conversation.

 1993 Parliament

 In 1993, the Parliament convened at the Palmer House hotel in Chicago.
 Over 8,000 people from all over the world, from many diverse religions, gathered to celebrate, discuss and explore how religious traditions can work together on the critical issues which confront the world.
 A document, "Towards a Global Ethic: An Initial Declaration", mainly drafted by Hans Küng, set the tone for the subsequent ten days of discussion.
 This global ethic was endorsed by many of the attending religious and spiritual leaders who were part of the parliament assembly.

 Also created for the 1993 parliament was a book, A Sourcebook for the Community of Religions, by the late Joel Beversluis, which has become a standard textbook in religion classes.
 Unlike most textbooks of religion, each entry was written by members of the religion in question.

 The keynote address was given by the 14th Dalai Lama on the closing day of the assembly.
-Cardinal Joseph Bernardin also participated.
+The DIMMID hosted also a dialogue session with the Dalai Lama on "Emptiness and Kenosis" which was the inspiration for the Gethsemani Encounters at the Abbey of Our Lady of Gethsemani in 1996 and 2002.
+Cardinal Joseph Bernardin also participated at the parliament.